-If the insured is assessed as totally disabled, a lump sum is paid equal to 60 months of the insured's earnings minus the value of any temporary disability benefits paid previously to the insured.
+Permanent disability benefit: If the insured is assessed with a total disability, a lump sum is paid equal to 60 months of the insured's earnings minus the value of any temporary disability benefits paid previously to the insured.

 The minimum benefit is 16,000 pula.